Indoqa/logspace/architecture.md

 #Architecture

 logspace relies on simple, standardized HTTP communication between its components.
-Your monitored applications will not need to listen on any ports and will initialize all communication themselves.
+Your monitored applications will not need to listen on any ports and will initiate all communication themselves.

 ![logspace architecture](/assets/images/architecture.png)